sakshambakshi/js-topic/readme.md

 #### Bind
 ##### Partial Application
-The partial application is  used to prefill the arguments , or to say the partial application returns
+The partial application is  used to prefill the arguments , or to say the **partial application returns a function that requires less args**.

 ##### Use Cases  of Bind Like Partial Application